symfony/symfony-docs/book/forms.rst

 properties of the ``$product`` object.
 This all happens via the ``bindRequest()`` method.

-The controller follows a common pattern for handling forms, and has three possible paths:
+This controller follows a common pattern for handling forms, and has three possible paths:

 #.
-When loading the URL in a browser, the request method is ``GET``, meaning
+When initially loading the form in a browser, the request method is ``GET``,
-   that the form is simply created and rendered (but not bound);
+   meaning that the form is simply created and rendered (but not bound);

 #.
 When the user submits the form, but that submitted data is invalid (validation
    is covered in the next section), the form is bound and then rendered,